When ponds and lakes freeze in winter, you may wonder how fish survive. I know I did, so I wanted to find out more.

 Water during the winter is prone to freezing.
-As the water cools it begins to contract.
-Once the water 4 celsius, it starts to expand.
-Once it reaches freezing point it will stop expanding.
-When the water contracts on top of the water, its density contracts, and the ice will sink to the bottom.
+As the water cools, it begins to contract.
+Once the water reaches four celsius, it starts to expand.
+Once it reaches the freezing point, it will stop growing.
+When the water contracts on top, its density contracts, and the ice will sink to the bottom.

 Do Fish Eggs Survive Freezing Waters?

 Salmon spawn their eggs in winter, laying them in the gravel.
 The eggs develop in temperatures close to freezing by using shallow, running water.
 As the development is slow, between 6-20 weeks to hatch, the young are born in spring and can take advantage of food availability.